 Chennai is very well-connected with the major cities of India and here are different ways through which you can reach this picturesque location to witness this traditional festival.

 By Air.
 The nearest airport to Chennai would be the Chennai International Airport which is situated nearly 7km from the City Center.
-In terms of international traffic, this airport is considered as the third busiest airport all across India and fourth on a domestic basis, right behind Delhi, Mumbai, and Bangalore.
+In terms of international traffic, this airport is considered the third busiest airport all across India and fourth on a domestic basis, right behind Delhi, Mumbai, and Bangalore.

 Airlines like Vistara, Air India and IndiGo operate here on a frequent basis at affordable prices.
 After you deboard at the airport, you will need to cover the remaining distance by some means of public transportation like a cab or a bus.